tdevere/DevOpsAgentPoolLinux/readme.md

 4. **Restart Policy**

-   * Each service uses `restart: unless-stopped` to ensure the containers auto‑start on host reboot.
+   * Each service uses `restart: unless-stopped` to ensure the containers auto-start on host reboot.

 ---